Trouble hearing the TV? This dialogue-enhancing soundbar just hit $150, an all-time low

 There are two reasons you need a soundbar in your living room.
 First, your TV's built-in speakers aren't very good.
 Second, TV dialogue can be hard to hear (see reason one).
 Surely you've noticed that sometimes you have to crank the volume just to catch what's being said, and then everything else seems way too loud.
-Any soundbar will help, but the Zvox AV357 will help a lot: It's specifically designed to boost voices.
-Originally priced at $350, the Zvox AV357 is currently on sale for just $150 — the lowest price on record.
+Any soundbar will help, but the Zvox AV357 TV Soundbar will help a lot: It's specifically designed to boost voices.
+Originally priced at $250, the Zvox AV357 is currently on sale for just $150 — the lowest price on record.

 Zvox has a number of these "AccuVoice" soundbars in its lineup, but the AV357 is one of few that's enclosed in a wood-veneer case.
-If you're not a fan of the typical black-metal look of most electronics, you might find this a better fit for your décor.
+If you're not a fan of the typical black-metal look of most electronics, you might find this to be a better fit for your décor.

-It measures 24 inches wide and is designed to sit in front of your TV; this particular soundbar can't be wall-mounted, not unless you supply your own shelf for it.
+It measures 24 inches wide and is designed to sit in front of your TV; this particular soundbar can't be wall-mounted, unless you supply your own shelf for it.

 Zvox supplies one of the better instruction manuals I've seen, with big print, clear illustrations and lots of setup information.
 It clearly explains how the soundbar connects to your TV's optical audio port.
 Unfortunately, there's no HDMI option here, meaning you might not be able to control the soundbar with your existing TV or cable-box remote — not without a little hoop-jumping anyway.
 The AV357 can be manually programmed to accept volume and mute commands from most clickers.